smitshah/Statistics-Probability-and-Numerical-Methods/Regula Falsi method/README.md

-# Roots of algebraic equations using Regula Falsi method.
+# Write a MATLAB code to find roots of algebraic equations using Regula Falsi method.